buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="essays" slug="monasticism-and-western-adaption_karma-lekshe-tsomo" %}
 - Buddhist monasticism faces many challenges as it comes West, especially for nuns.

+{% include content_blurb.html category="articles" slug="benefits-and-pitfalls-of-a-teacher_mcleod" %}
+- There are many benefits and challenges to the Teacher–Student relationship in Buddhism.

 {% include content_blurb.html category="av" slug="healing-is-possible_tnh" %}
 - An inspiring talk to a group of monastics, encouraging them to set a good example for their guests, showing how there need not be such a strict tension between personal practice and social engagement.